 The probabilities of reaching thresholds and the time to reach thresholds in Siders et al. (2023) include the conservative assumptions that all DSLL fishery mortalities impact only the Jamursba-Medi and Wermon index beaches, and that fishery captures will remain the same as the population declines.
 The second assumption implies that the proportion of the population impacted by the fishery increases over time as the population declines.
-Therefore, we can consider these results to be worst-case scenarios as: 1) leatherbacks interacting with the fishery are not likely to all be from the Jamursba-Medi and Wermon index beaches, and 2) between 2017 and 2021, the population did not decline at the rate of 6% per year (Lontoh et al. In Prep; Figure 24).
+Therefore, we can consider these results to be the most conservative reasonable scenarios as: 1) leatherbacks interacting with the fishery are not likely to all be from the Jamursba-Medi and Wermon index beaches, 2) between 2017 and 2021, the population did not decline at the rate of 6% per year (Lontoh et al. In Prep; Figure 24) and 3) interactions are likely to decline as the population declines.
 This means that the proportion of the total population impacted by the fishery would be less and we can expect the magnitude of the impact to be less.

-Table 41.
+Table 39.
 Probability of reaching population thresholds of 50% and 25% of 2017 nester abundances (Siders et al. 2023).
 Note that Siders et al. (2023) include values for a 12.5% threshold but those results are beyond our analytical timeframe of 20 years.